centreon/centreon-documentation/en/integrations/plugin-packs/procedures/operatingsystems-as400-connector.md

 ## How to check in the CLI that the configuration is OK and what are the main options for ?

-Once the plugin installed, log into your Centreon Poller CLI using the *centreon-engine* user account and test the Plugin by running the following
+Once the plugin is installed, log into your Centreon Poller CLI using the **centreon-engine** user account and test the Plugin by running the following
 command:

 ```bash